 Spain's soaring unemployment rate, tourism and scarce legal deterrent for petty crimes has created a perfect storm for petty crime in popular destinations – in particular, Barcelona.

-There's no need to go and cancel your flights.
-As long as you can keep a hand on your wallet you have nothing to fear in Barcelona.
+But, there's no need to cancel your flights.
+As long as you can keep a hand on your wallet, you have nothing to fear in Barcelona.

 These crooks often work in pairs or groups, preying on distracted and disoriented tourists.
 One captures your attention while the other rifles through your bag or slips your phone from your pocket.

 It might seem rude or culturally insensitive to question odd or friendly behaviour from strangers while you're traveling but this is the attitude pickpockets rely on.

 You don't want to be constantly wound up and paranoid when you're trying to relax while on holiday.
 But, if you do feel suspicious, it's easy to brush your hand over your wallet, pull your bag closer or have a quick look over your shoulder.
 Don't be afraid to confront anyone following you either, although there's no need to get aggressive.
 If the thieves know you're onto them, they'll quickly skulk off to await an easier target.

 Forewarned is forearmed so if you can recognise a dodgy character or situation you'll know when to be alert and then you can spend the rest of your holiday being pleasantly distracted.